ZiroNgowwa/Book-library/README.md

 By Ziro Ngowwa

 ### DESCRIPTION
-This is a simple Task Manager that makes it easy for you to keep track of all Tasks and To Dos.Task Manager allows you to efficiently manage your tasks.
-Its slick and intuitive design allows you to focus on your tasks not on the design.This Task Manager application allows you to stay productive in your everyday life.
+This is a simple application that makes it easy for you to search for books with the Author's name or the book tittle.
 ### HOW TO RUN THIS APP
 Clone or download the repository,